vyos/vyos-documentation/docs/system/user-management.rst

 The default VyOS user account (`vyos`), as well as newly created user accounts, have all capabilities to configure the system.
 All accounts have sudo capabilities and therefore can operate as root on the system.
-Setting the level to `admin` is optional, all accounts on the system will have admin privileges.

 Both local administered and remote administered :abbr:`RADIUS (Remote Authentication Dial-In User Service)` accounts are supported.